Sears has 'substantial doubt' that it can survive

 "Our historical operating results indicate substantial doubt exists related to the company's ability to continue as a going concern," said the statement.

+While its recent history has been written in red ink, Sears was once one of the nation's most powerful companies, both the Walmart and Amazon of its time.
+But its once-proud brands have mostly been forgotten by the modern American shopper.

-Sears Holdings said it can't be sure it can raise the cash it needs through loans and debt financing.
+Now Sears Holdings is not even sure it can raise enough cash through loans and debt financing to survive.
 The company owes $4.2 billion, up from about $3 billion a year ago.

-The company lost $2.2 billion in the fiscal year ending in January and has not turned an annual profit since 2010.
+It lost $2.2 billion in the fiscal year ending in January and has not turned an annual profit since 2010.
 Its losses since then total $10.4 billion.

 Sears Holdings said its ability to sell assets, such as stores and store leases, could be limited because it needs those assets to pay for pension plans.
 In January, Sears sold its Craftsman brand of tools to Stanley Black & Decker (SWJ).
 It is looking to sell Kenmore appliances and Diehard auto parts.